-Our board of directors recommends that you vote FOR the approval of the KVH Industries, Inc. 2006 Stock Incentive Plan.
+Our Board of Directors recommends that you vote FOR the amendment to the KVH Industries, Inc. Amended and Restated 2006 Stock Incentive Plan.

-Description of the KVH Industries, Inc. 2006 Stock Incentive Plan
+Description of the KVH Industries, Inc. Amended and Restated 2006 Stock Incentive Plan

 The following is a brief summary of the material features of the 2006 Plan.
 This summary does not purport to be complete and is qualified in its entirety by reference to the 2006 Plan, a copy of which is attached to this proxy statement as Appendix A.